Sign up below to be added to our mailing list for the latest news updates, access to exclusive contents, and more!

 191 Ralph David Abernathy Blvd.
 SW, Atlanta, 404-343-3774.

 Soul food with a twist is offered at Twisted Soul Cookhouse & Pours.
 Chef Deborah VanTrece incorporates global influences from her travels into the dishes on her menu.
-Foods on her menu include Creole gumbo, Chef Robert's fried chicken po'boy and moonshine mussels.
+Foods on her menu include fried chicken Monte Cristo and the Twisted Soul salad for brunch.